-Half stock is an equity security sold at a par value that is 50% of the market value.
+Half stock is an equity security sold at a par value that is 50% of the normal value.
 The two types of equity where half stocks are found are common stock and preferred stock.

 A half stock acts just like its counterpart, regular common or preferred stock, except it is sold at 50% the normal price.
 Par value is more important in dividend-paying stocks because of the dividend yield.
 This leads to the general rule of thumb that most half stocks are preferred shares.

 For common stock, par value is often a small and inconsequential number, such as one cent.

 - Half stock is an equity security that is sold at par value that is 50% of the security’s standard price.

 - Half stocks are more often preferred shares.

 - Preferred shares are a type of stock that shares characteristics of both debt and equity instruments.